BronzeCrab/agima_task/readme.md

 #### What is it:

-This is python based json-to-html converter.
+This is python based json-to-html converter daemon.

 #### Features: